LUDI FLORALES

 - Lights: radio-controlled Compact Flashes

-- Intoxication: 1 time, from mushrooms, with cortisone treatment.
+- Intoxication: 1 time, mushroom spore poisoning, 40-day cortisone treatment.